Carling Bassett-Seguso

-Carling Kathrin Bassett-Seguso (born 9 October 1967) is a former Canadian professional tennis player, fashion model and actress.
+Carling Kathrin Bassett-Seguso (born 9 October 1967) is a Canadian former professional tennis player, fashion model and actress.
 Bassett is the daughter of John F. Bassett and Susan Carling, and the granddaughter of media baron John W. H. Bassett and politician and brewery executive John Carling.
 She was inducted into the Ontario Sports Hall of Fame in 2003.

 Tennis career

 In 1981, Bassett won the Canadian junior indoor tennis title.
 In 1982, she was ranked No. 2 junior player in the world, after winning events in Tokyo and Taipei.
 That year, she also became the youngest winner of the Canadian closed championship at the age of 14.
 She won the title again in 1983 and in 1986.
 By age 16, Bassett was Canada's top tennis player.
 At the same time, she had a successful second career as a fashion model, working for the world-famous Ford modeling agency.
 She also dabbled in acting, being promoted as one of the stars of a 1982 teen comedy film Spring Fever, and later appearing in a 1984 episode of The Littlest Hobo.

 In 1983, Bassett advanced to the quarter-finals of the Australian Open and won her first top-level singles titles in Pennsylvania.
 In 1984, she reached the quarterfinals at the French Open and, in her best performance at a Grand Slam, the semi-finals at the US Open where she defeated Elizabeth Smylie, Pascale Paradis, Mima Jaušovec, Petra Delhees and Hana Mandlíková before losing to Chris Evert.
 She reached the French Open quarterfinals again in 1986.
 Bassett won her second top-level singles title in 1987 at Strasbourg.

 Bassett was named the WTA's Most Impressive Newcomer in 1983, and Canada's Female Athlete of the Year in 1983 and 1985.
 During her career, Bassett won a total of two top-level singles titles and two doubles titles.